MSB104 Econometrics

 The students will build a portfolio based on the written assignments that are given during the course.
 The portfolio will be assessed on a scale A-F.

-The tasks must be written in English.
+The tasks must be written in Norwegian unless otherwise agreed upon with the course instructor.

 Examination support material